basho-labs/riak_json/README.md

 #### Configure

-Verify that Yokozuna and RiakJson are both turned `on` in `rel/riak/etc/riak.conf`
+Verify that Search and RiakJson are both turned `on` in `rel/riak/etc/riak.conf`

 ```
 ...
-yokozuna = on
+search = on
 ...
 riak_json = on
 ...